asteinarson/knemm/README.md

 ```

 ## The purpose of states
-Maybe you see now that `knemm` primarily builds and manages a YAML tree representing database requirements.
+Maybe you see now that `knemm` primarily builds and manages a JSON tree representing database requirements.
 Claims are usually not applied directly to databases.

 The key to why this works is that every database schema can be converted into a state (a YAML/JSON tree).
 And from there we can process, compare and generate diffs.
 These diffs can then be applied back on an actual DB.